Ohio's 'heartbeat' abortion bill awaits Gov. Kasich's signature

 - Gov. John Kasich has yet to sign the bill

-(CNN)Ohio state lawmakers have passed a controversial "Heartbeat Bill" that would ban abortions from the moment the heartbeat of a fetus can be detected -- which usually occurs about six weeks into a pregnancy.
+(CNN)Ohio lawmakers have passed a controversial "Heartbeat Bill" that would ban abortions in that state from the moment the heartbeat of a fetus can be detected -- which usually occurs about six weeks into a pregnancy.

-Now Republican Gov. John Kasich, who this year lost his White House bid, must decide whether to approve a law that would ban abortions even in cases of rape or incest -- likely dragging the state into a litany of court challenges -- or veto the bill.
+What happens next for the bill, which would prohibit such abortions even in cases of rape or incest, depends on Republican Gov. John Kasich.

+He has 10 days to decide whether to veto the legislation.
+A veto would stop the bill unless three-fifths of the state House and Senate vote for an override.

-The bill would be one of the toughest restrictions on abortions in the country.
+If Kasich signs the bill, or if he does nothing within 10 days, the measure would become law early next year and Ohio would have one of the toughest restrictions on abortions in the country.

+Should the bill become law, a court battle likely would ensue.
+The American Civil Liberties Union of Ohio already has said it would press a legal challenge.

 'Heartbeat Bill' stays alive